-- passwords must be changed every 6 months; - passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption); - requests for password changes should be authenticated by QKS IT Support to ensure that the new password can only be passed to the genuine user.
+- the account should be "locked out" following six successive incorrect log-on attempts; - temporary passwords e.g. used with new user accounts or when users have forgotten their passwords, shall be enforced to change immediately upon the next account log-on; - passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption); - requests for password changes should be authenticated by the QKS IT Team to ensure that the new password can only be passed to the genuine user.